Shelter City Netherlands: Call for temporary relocation in 2019

 Through temporary relocation, human rights defenders will be offered a shelter for 3 months in one of the Shelter Cities in the Netherlands, during which they can rest, continue their work in safety, build up capacity (including a one-week compulsory training on security), extend their network and raise awareness about the situation in their country.
 Activities can include meetings with NGOs and public authorities, public lectures, rest or leisure, treatment for work-related problems, continuing working on human rights in their country, raising awareness of human rights among the Dutch public or participating in local initiatives organised by the municipality and/or the host organisation.
 At the end of the programme, participants are expected to return with new tools and energy to carry out their work at home.
-A monthly stipend sufficient to cover costs of living, accommodation, health insurance, visa and return flight tickets to The Netherlands are provided.
-In addition, personal accompaniment is provided to the participant.
+A monthly stipend, accommodation, health insurance, visa and return flight tickets to The Netherlands are provided.

 Who can apply for Shelter City?

 For the purposes of Shelter City, the term HRD is intended to refer to the broad range of activists, journalists, scholars, writers, artists, political figures, lawyers, civil rights defenders, independent media professionals, civil society members, and others working to advance human rights and democracy peacefully around the world.

 In order to be eligible to the Shelter City programme, HRDs must meet the following conditions:

 - They implement a non-violent approach in their work;

 - They are threatened or otherwise under pressure due to their work.;